- Valérian, space-time agent.

 The STS detected strange intrusion in 1980 France, apparently by energy monsters.
 Normal STS intervention couldn’t keep the intruders at bay.
 As a result, Valérian was dispatched there to work with monsieur Albert, the local STS contact and a scholar.
 In the Paris metro, Valérian located and destroyed a sort of energy dragon.

-Meanwhile, what little information had been previously found resulted in Laureline leaving for the planet Solum.
+Meanwhile, what little information had been previously found sent Laureline to the planet Solum.
 In the sandy depths of Solum lived quasi-immortal storytellers, each from a distinct area of the planet’s past, each holding immense knowledge.
 Thanks to them, Laureline found stories about energy monsters like the one Valérian had destroyed.

 However, the stories of such invasions tended to end with the planet where they occurred being ravaged.
 Since the STS thought that some sort of catastrophe would nearly destroy Earth in 1986, that wasn’t comforting.